Buildings of the Jewish Community

 1) new Beit Midrash, made of masonry (yellow arrow),

-2) old shul, made of wood (green arrow),
+2) old shul, made of wood (green arrow) (?),

-3) Tiferet bachurim, made of brick, at site of former Beit Midrash (dark blue arrow), and
+3) Tiferet Bachurim, made of brick, at site of former Beit Midrash (dark blue arrow), and

-4) rabbi's residence and school (light blue arrow) (?)
+4) rabbi's residence and school (light blue arrow) (??)

 The large architectural plans show the internal wall (and women's gallery on the second floor) on the right-hand side of the plans, and two exterior doors on the lower right corner.
 (The two doors are probably separate entrances for men and women.
 Sergey Kravstov, "Synagogue Architecture in Lithuania," in Synagogues in Lithuania, supra, p.
 53; Maria and Kazimierz Piechotka, Wooden Synagogues, Institute of Polish Architecture of the Polytechnic of Warsaw (1959), p 36.)
 The floorplan would not necessarily show north at the top, but the accompanying plot plan shows the exterior doors to be at the southeast corner of the building.
 The women's gallery could not be on the east side, because the aron kodesh (ark) was traditionally placed on the eastern wall.
 The women's gallery would commonly be on the west side, over the vestibule.
-Thus, Figure 1 assumes that the plans somehow were drawn in a mirror image of how the building was actually constructed.
+Thus, Illustration 3 assumes that the plans somehow were drawn in a mirror image of how the building was actually constructed.
 Perhaps the person originally drawing the plans had not been told of the traditional orientation towards the east.
 A path on the ground, shown in the photo, leads to where an entrance would be located, if the entrances were at the southwest corner, not the southeast corner as shown on the plot plan.

 For reference to the aron

 kodesh on the east side

-and Polish synagogues, and/or the women's gallery on the west
+and/or the women's gallery on the west

-Levin, supra, pp. 36-37; Marija Rupeikiene,
+Levin, supra, pp. 36-37; Marija

 Jewish Culture," in A. Jomantas, ed., Jewish

 Cultural History in Lithuania,